Thanksgiving Diet Tips

 - Bring your own decadent dessert: It IS the holidays, after all, and having dessert isn’t a crime.
 Just make sure that it’s thoughtfully prepared, and remember to keep everything in moderation.
 Volunteer to bring a traditional Thanksgiving favorite but prepare it in a healthier version, like this pumpkin pie recipe.
 A small slice won’t break the calorie bank!

-To learn more about the weight loss procedures and post-surgery support offered by Expert Surgical, contact us today for a consultation.
+To learn more about the weight loss procedures and post-surgery support offered by The Bariatric Experts, contact us today for a consultation.